mstraciak/flashforge-ad5m-mods/README.md

 3) just connect any usb camera to this new usb port and enable it on LCD. now you can use camera and usb stick at the same time.

+this and other useful mods for flashforge adventurer 5m/5m pro are [here](https://github.com/g992/flashforge-ad5m-5mpro-research).